 What do patients and the general public truly expect from those who hold the title of “physician”?
 What do physicians expect themselves to look like and be able to do when interacting with patients?
 What are medical schools and training hospitals really trying to accomplish as they educate and train medical students and residents?

-The answer to these questions can be summarized in a single term: physicians’ competencies.
-Whitcomb [1] defines this concept as “the ability to provide medical care and/or other professional services in accordance with practice standards established by members of the profession and in ways that conform to the expectations of society.”
+1] defines this concept as “the ability to provide medical care and/or other professional services in accordance with practice standards established by members of the profession and in ways that conform to the expectations of society.”
 Professional competencies enable physicians to respond to the needs of their patients and the public, and medical schools and training hospitals should provide medical students and residents with a progression of competencies to achieve this goal.
 Therefore, clearly defining the professional competencies required of physicians is of paramount importance.

 Physicians’ professional competencies can be divided into two categories.
 First, some competencies have remained constant throughout the ages.
 These include the ability to accurately diagnose and safely treat patients, the ability to empathize with their suffering, and the ability to listen to and comfort them.
 Competencies in this category have been required of physicians since the time of Hippocrates in ancient Greece, and they will not change in the future.
 Second, some competencies change over time, reflecting shifts in the social environment.
 For instance, as social and economic levels change, so do people’s health status, life expectancy, prevalent diseases, and causes of death.
 Consequently, the interest in and financial resources available for healthcare, as well as the health insurance system, are in flux.
 Additionally, advances in basic science and. the rapidly evolving field of information and communication technology have led to the introduction of diagnostic and treatment technologies and equipment that were previously unimaginable.
 These innovations have transformed the medical environment from one where a single physician and nurse treat patients in an office to a collaborative setting involving a multidisciplinary medical team.
 Most importantly, there has been a shift in the way patients and the general public view healthcare and physicians, along with their expectations of service.
 Physicians are now expected to extend their expertise beyond their individual practices to contribute to the health and well-being of the broader, complex social system.